ilektra4/machine-learning/README.md

 - maximum depth of 3
 - learning rate of 0.05
 - with 5-fold stratified cross-validation.

-The trained model was used to generate predictions on a separate test dataset (dolos dataset).
-On the test dataset, the model achieved an accuracy of 0.651 and an AUC of 0.682.
+On the Dolos (testing) dataset, the model achieved an accuracy of 0.651 and an AUC of 0.682.

-On the Kaggle dataset, the model achieved an accuracy of 0.583 and an AUC of 0.667.
+The trained model was used to generate predictions on a separate dataset (Kaggle dataset) where it achieved an accuracy of 0.583 and an AUC of 0.667.

 All training and prediction steps are implemented in the provided XGBoost_Training_and_Generalisation_FINAL.ipynb file, which were used to obtain these results.